 The first figure is made up of all expenses (including advertising) that you spent on attracting one new customer.
 The second figure shows how much money the average client has brought to you for the whole period of cooperation with you: from the moment of the first transaction to the last.

-If you know that in order to attract one new client you need to spend $ 100 and you will earn $ 10,000 from one during the year, then advertising becomes a predictable and measurable way to attract customers and make a profit.
+If you know that to attract one new client you need to spend $ 100, and you will earn $ 10,000 from one during the year, then advertising becomes a predictable and measurable way to attract customers and make a profit.

 What do most small businesses do when sales plunge?
 They cut advertising expenses.
-This is because their advertising does not work.
-Rather, they do not know what kind of advertising works for them, and what doesn’t.
+That is because their advertising does not work.
+Instead, they do not know what kind of advertising works for them, and what doesn’t.

 In fact, during a recession, advertising costs need to increase.
 But only if your ads work and you know its ROI.